Graduating with Honors from MAE

 - Make a formal oral presentation of your results to your supervisory committee.
 You must submit the final oral exam forms to Mr. Michael Fitzgerald, Academic Advisor, in room 219A MAE-A. During COVID-19 remote advising, please email the forms to email@example.com.

 The Honors Thesis normally takes two semesters to complete.
-Students may be enrolled in up to 6 hours of independent study (EAS4905 or EML4905) to earn academic credit while working on their Honors Thesis.
-Enrollment must be done by the advising team, by emailing firstname.lastname@example.org.
-Independent study credit counts as a technical elective toward the degree.
+Students may be enrolled in up to 6 credit hours of research (EGN4912) to earn academic credit while working on their Honors Thesis.
+Enrollment must be done by the advising team, by emailing the completed research application to firstname.lastname@example.org.
+The application must be signed by the faculty member and student to be enrolled in the course.
+Research credit counts as a technical elective toward the degree.
 While the Honors Thesis may contain work with a design emphasis, students are not allowed to submit work done primarily as a part of a senior design course(s) to count as their Honors Thesis.